Official Historian of Puerto Rico: History

+Organization

+The Office of the Official Historian is part of the Office of Legislative Services of Puerto Rico (Oficina de Servicios Legislativos de Puerto Rico), and reports to the speakers of the House and Senate.

+Luis González Vale

-Under Dr. González Vale's leadership, the office has collaborated on multiple publications, including the letters of Resident Commissioner Félix Córdova Dávila, and several works regarding Puerto Rico's military history.
+Under Vale's leadership, the office collaborated on multiple publications, including the letters of Resident Commissioner Félix Córdova Dávila, and several works regarding Puerto Rico's military history.
 In 2005, in collaboration with Puerto Rico's Endowment for the Humanities and the National Endowment for the Humanities, his office published an eight-book "We, the People" Puerto Rican Series of books regarding the history of Puerto Rico during the first 30 years of US sovereignty.

 Dr. González Vale was invited to testify as a non-partisan witness at hearings held by the U.S. House of Representatives Subcommittee on Insular Affairs on legislation regarding Puerto Rico's future political relationship with the United States.
+Luis González Vales died on October 23, 2023, at the age of 93.